 Applicants, licensees, and facility licensees shall not engage in any activity that compromises the integrity of any application, test, or examination required by this part.
 The integrity of a test or examination is considered compromised if any activity, regardless of intent, affected, or, but for detection, would have affected the equitable and consistent administration of the test or examination.

-To perform this inspection activity, complete the checklist contained in appendix E which includes: (1) checking for excessive test item repetition, (2) observing examination security practices during the administration of an annual operating test, and (3) reviewing examination security incidents.
+To perform this inspection activity, complete the checklist contained in appendix E of this IP which includes: (1) checking for excessive test item repetition, (2) observing examination security practices during the administration of an annual operating test, and (3) reviewing examination security incidents.
 Discuss any excessive test item repetition with the facility licensee, who should have spreadsheets and/or test outlines which show the written examination questions, JPMs, and scenarios to be used during the entire requalification examination testing cycle.
 Discuss any requalification examination security incidents that have occurred since the last biennial inspection with the facility licensee.

 Remedial Training and Re-Examinations